 Federal withholding taxes for most payroll payments are calculated using the rates in the IRS Percentage Method Tables for Income Tax.
 Rates are subject to change by the IRS each year.
 The calculation is based on the employee’s residency status and Withholding Elections (Form W-4) on file with the university.

 Supplemental Wages are payments to an employee that are not considered regular earnings.
-They include but are not limited to, Award, One-Time Merit, Relocation, and Taxable Moving earnings.
+They include but are not limited to, Award, One-Time Merit, Relocation, Leave Payout, and Taxable Moving earnings.
 The Supplemental Wage tax is a flat rate of 22 percent.

 State and Local Taxes